hendrtd/comp-2210/docs/modules/m0/structure.md

 - Each lab test is given immediately after the last day of the module that contains it.

 This overall course structure is the same regardless of course delivery mode (in-person or online) or term (15-week fall/spring, 10-week summer, or 7.5 week half-term).
-Module 0 begins on the first day of classes for the term and ends on the first Sunday of the term.
+For 15-week and 7.5-week terms, Module 0 begins on the first day of classes for the term and ends on the first Sunday of the term.
 Each module 1-7 begins on a Monday and ends on a Sunday.
-The duration of each module 1-7 is the same but varies by term (14 days for fall/spring, 10 days for summer, and 7 days for half-term).
+The duration of each module 1-7 is the same but varies by term (14 days for fall/spring and 7 days for half-term).
+Summer terms follow the same pattern, but set module 1-7 to be 10 days in duration, with Module 0 beginning on the first day of class and ending on the day prior to Module 1 beginning.

-Here is the specific schedule for [Spring 2021](http://www.auburn.edu/main/auweb_calendar.php).
+Here is the specific schedule for [Summer 2021](http://www.auburn.edu/main/auweb_calendar.php).

 Module | Begin | End
 ------ | ----- | ---
-M0 | Mon 11 Jan | Sun 17 Jan
+M0 | Wed 19 May | Fri 21 May
-M1 | Mon 18 Jan | Sun 31 Jan
+M1 | Sat 22 May | Mon 31 May
-M2 | Mon 1 Feb | Sun 14 Feb
+M2 | Tue 1 Jun | Thu 10 Jun
-M3 | Mon 15 Feb | Sun 28 Feb
+M3 | Fri 11 Jun | Sat 20 Jun
-M4 | Mon 1 Mar | Sun 14 Mar
+M4 | Sun 21 Jun | Wed 30 Jun
-M5 | Mon 15 Mar | Sun 28 Mar
+M5 | Thu 1 Jul | Sat 10 Jul
-M6 | Mon 29 Mar | Sun 11 Apr
+M6 | Sun 11 Jul | Tue 20 Jul
-M7 | Mon 12 Apr | Thu 22 Apr
+M7 | Wed 21 Jul | Fri 30 Jul

 Module 7 has less content to account for final exam preparation and other end of term issues.
-(Note: The Spring 2021 calendar was modified due to the COVID-19 response, and the dates above reflect this modified calendar.)

 # Module Structure

 Each of the seven content modules has the same structure with the following components.

 - **Module Overview:** A brief introduction to the module content.
 - **Module At-A-Glance:** A more complete description of the module focus, tips for success, and learning objectives.
 - **Instructional Resources:** Links to complete lecture notes for the module and references to associated readings from textbooks.
 - **Lectures:** Links to complete instructional videos tied to the lecture notes.
 - **Hands-On Activities:** One or more activities designed to help you put into practice some of the topics being presented in the notes.
 - **Programming Assignment:** An assignment that requires you to implement a software solution to a given problem.
 The assignment relates to the content of the current and/or previous modules.
 - **Summary:** A brief recap of what was covered in the module.

 In addition to these common elements, Module 2, 4, and 7 have:

 - **Lab Test:** A timed programming test that requires you to implement software solutions for small, focused problems.
-While a programming assignment measures your ability to solve a larger problem over a two-week period, the lab tests are designed to measure your ability to solve small problems quickly.
+While a programming assignment measures your ability to solve a larger problem over a two-week period, a lab test is designed to measure your ability to solve small problems quickly.
 Doing this requires that you have internalized and mastered basic problem solving skills, basic programming skills, and appropriate language knowledge.
 A lab test is very much a test of your *fluency*.
 - **Exam:** A timed Canvas quiz that tests your overall mastery of the content in the current module and one or more previous modules.

 # Workflow

 Since each content module has the same structure, you can apply the same process to going through each.
 Here is a suggested [workflow](https://en.wikipedia.org/wiki/Workflow) for going through each module of this course.

 ![worflow](img/workflow.png)

 Notice the iterative nature of the items in the *Work & Learn* [swimlane](https://en.wikipedia.org/wiki/Swim_lane).
 Rather than going through this portion of the module sequentially, I strongly encourage you to take an [iterative](https://en.wikipedia.org/wiki/Iteration) approach.
 Read a portion of the notes, then watch the associated lecture videos, and then do the associated hands-on activities (if any).
 I also suggest that you start the assignment near the beginning of the module and interleave your work on the assignment with the notes/lecture/hands-on cycle.
 Since most assignments are based on material covered in previous modules, this interleaving is easy to do.